InceptionCyberSecurity/ParrotHack/README.md

 # Scripts
 connectOpenNetwork.sh is for a WiFi connection that is not password protected. connectSecureNetwork.sh is for a WiFi connection that is password protected.
-We used the rockyou.txtx password file.
+We used the rockyou.txt password file.

+## Ethical Notice
+The original code is written by ArcadeusOPS, who are not responsible for misuse of this data gathering tool.
+Do not use these scripts to navigate websites/devices that take part in any activity that is identified as illegal under the laws and regulations of your government.
+STAY LEGAL !!

+## License
+MIT License
+Copyright (c) ArcadeusOPS

 # To Do
 Use pythonscan.sh to agressiveley scan target drone